sixeyed/docker-on-windows/README.md

 This is all the source code for the samples in my book [Docker on Windows](https://www.amazon.co.uk/Docker-Windows-Elton-Stoneman-ebook/dp/B0711Y4J9K), published by Packt.

+> There are two editions of the book.
+This is the latest edition, which covers Docker on Windows Server 2019, and that's what you should be using.
+If you're still using Windows Server 2016 then you want [the first edition](https://github.com/sixeyed/docker-on-windows/tree/first-edition-final).

-Every Dockerfile is also available on Docker Hub at the [dockeronwindows](https://hub.docker.com/r/dockeronwindows/) organization.
+Every Dockerfile is in this repo, and all the images are also available on Docker Hub at the [dockeronwindows](https://hub.docker.com/r/dockeronwindows/) organization.

 It's a comprehensive look at running Docker on Windows, covering everything from 101 to production over 12 chapters.